ajongski/webapp-monitor/README.md

 # webapp-monitor
 Monitor a webapp and notify admin if down.

+## Introduction
 This is a simple project that illustrates how a webapp's health can be monitored.

 ## This uses the following:
 - Flask for a simple webapp